square-1111/UlamsSpiral/README.md

 npm -v
 ```

-* Install all the dependencies for the application using the command:
+* Install dependencies for the application using:
 ```
 npm install
 ```